-It’s been seven hours and four decades since Blondie covered the classic James Bond theme Goldfinger on the Musikladen Extra programme from Bremen TV in what was then West Germany.
+It’s been seven hours and four-and-a-half decades since Blondie covered the classic James Bond theme Goldfinger on the Musikladen Extra programme from Bremen TV in what was then West Germany.

 Formerly known as Beat Club, this live Musikladen special was recorded in December 1977 and broadcast on 19th Jan 1978, prior to Blondie starting work on what would become their most commercially successful album, the brilliant blitzkrieg pop of Parallel Lines.